-The Steel Market Development Institute (SMDI), with our automotive partners – FCA US LLC, Ford Motor Company, General Motors Company – and I-CAR, have completed studies examining the mechanical behavior of various AHSS products after exposure to typical repair arc welding and flame straightening temperature cycles.
+The American Iron and Steel Institute, with automotive partners – FCA US LLC, Ford Motor Company, General Motors Company – and I-CAR, have completed studies examining the mechanical behavior of various AHSS products after exposure to typical repair arc welding and flame straightening temperature cycles.
 Recommended practices for repairing components made of these materials were also developed.
 The studies evaluated many of the AHSS grades being applied and built into vehicle structures today.

 AHSS Thermal Evaluation

 Several steel grades were evaluated for their sensitivity to thermal exposure taking place during heating to soften the material for straightening, typically by flame.
 The test results, conclusions and recommendations contained herein are the consensus views of the team members.

 A time-temperature test matrix was developed to represent the various thermal conditions encountered during repair welding and flame straightening as shown in Table 1.
 Individual steel performance result discussions are based on this test matrix and discussed by grade category and specific type.